skip to content

 1. Electives Administrator: They'll process your arrival documentation, answer any questions you may have, and provide you with essential information.

 2. Occupational Health: You'll also need to attend an appointment with Occupational Health, which will be booked in advance.
-Some students may require a chest x-ray appointment as part of the onboarding process.
+Some students may require a chest x-ray appointment or mask fit testing appointment as part of the onboarding process.

 Meeting Your Supervisor